Last reviewed · 8 May 2026 · Independent UK SRS Reference

 What is the materiality definition under UK SRS?

-UK SRS adopts the ISSB's enterprise value approach to materiality.
-Sustainability information is material if omitting, misstating, or obscuring it could reasonably be expected to influence decisions that primary users make on the basis of financial reports.
-This focuses on financially material sustainability risks and opportunities rather than impact materiality.
+Sustainability information is material if omitting, misstating, or obscuring it could reasonably be expected to influence decisions that primary users make on the basis of general purpose financial reports (paragraph 18).

 What is the four-pillar framework?